 The Humboldt Lagoons - Big Lagoon, Dry Lagoon, Stone Lagoon and Freshwater Lagoon, are unique ecosystems that provide unlimited outdoor recreation with miles of beach access.

 Big Lagoon is an especially family friendly water playground.
 On warm sunny days you will see families and friends frolicking in the water along the sandy shoreline that separates the Big Lagoon from the ocean.
-Big Lagoon is also a favorite for small sailboats and kayaks of all sizes, year-round.
-Managed by the County, Big Lagoon also has a campground available year round, first come, first serve basis.
+Big Lagoon is also a favorite for kayaks, year-round.
+Managed by the County, Big Lagoon also has a campground available year round on a first come, first serve basis.
 It has bathrooms and water, with spaces for small trailers and campers.
 Group campsite also.
-For more info or call: 707-445-7651
+For more info call 707-445-7651.